 - Saltines, club crackers or tortilla chips

 Fill a pot halfway with water and bring to a boil.
 Add the shrimp, cook until pink and firm, 10 to 30 seconds.
-Drain shrimp in a colander and then rinse under cold water until cool.
+Drain shrimp in a colander and then dump into an ice bath.

 Stir together the tomatoes, cucumber, bell pepper, onion, cilantro, ketchup, hot sauce, lime juice and clam juice in a bowl.
 Taste to see if it needs salt, pepper or more hot sauce.
 Add shrimp and stir well.